Ban Ki-moon: Cabinet

 In early January, Ban appointed the key members of his cabinet.
 As his Deputy Secretary-General, he selected Tanzanian foreign minister and professor Asha-Rose Migiro, a move that pleased African diplomats who had concerns about losing power without Annan in office.

 The top position devoted exclusively to management, Under-Secretary-General for Management, was filled by Alicia Bárcena Ibarra of Mexico.
 Bárcena was considered a UN insider, having previously served as Annan's chief of staff.
 Her appointment was seen by critics as an indication that Ban would not make dramatic changes to UN bureaucracy.
 Ban appointed Sir John Holmes, the British Ambassador to France, as Under-Secretary-General for humanitarian affairs and coordinator of emergency relief.

 Ban initially said that he would delay making other appointments until his first round of reforms were approved, yet later abandoned this idea after receiving criticism.
 In February he continued with appointments, selecting B. Lynn Pascoe, the U.S. ambassador to Indonesia, to become Under-Secretary-General for political affairs.
 Jean-Marie Guéhenno, a French diplomat, who had served as Under-Secretary-General for peacekeeping operations under Annan, remained in office.
 Ban selected Vijay K. Nambiar as his chief of staff.
-Nambiar later stepped down in 2012 and was replaced by Susana Malcorra of Argentina who served as chief of staff from April 2012 to November 2016.
+Nambiar later stepped down in 2012, and was replaced by Susana Malcorra of Argentina, who served as chief of staff from April 2012 to November 2016.

 The appointment of many women to top jobs was seen as fulfilling a campaign promise Ban had made to increase the role of women in the United Nations.
 During Ban's first year as secretary-general, more top jobs were being handled by women than ever before.
 Though not appointed by Ban, the president of the General Assembly, Haya Rashed Al-Khalifa, is only the third woman to hold this position in United Nations history.

 Reform agenda

 During his first month in office, Ban proposed two major reforms: to split the UN peacekeeping operation into two departments and to combine the political affairs and disarmament department.
 His proposals were met with stiff resistance from members of the UN General Assembly who bristled at Ban's request for rapid approval.
-The proposed merger of the disarmament and political affairs offices was criticized by many in the developing world, partially because of rumours that Ban hoped to place American B. Lynn Pascoe in charge of the new office.
+The proposed merger of the disarmament and political affairs offices was criticized by many in the developing world, partially because of rumours that Ban hoped to place U.S. B. Lynn Pascoe in charge of the new office.
 Alejandro D. Wolff, then acting American ambassador, said the United States backed his proposals.